f-saez/blend2d-mojo/README.md

 In the future, I will use static linking to ease deployment.

 ## What can we do with that ?
-For now, there is only 5 objects :

-- BLFont to draw text/glyphs
+- draw text/glyphs

-- BLPath to draw paths
+- draw paths

-- BLImage to manage bitmaps.
+- draw bitmaps/images and resize them

-- BLGradient for linear gradients (Conic and radial later)
+- draw linear gradients (Conic and radial later)

-- BLPattern for using an image as a pattern/texture
+- fill an image using another image as a pattern/texture

+- managing mipmaps

+- and the basic stuff : draw lines, circles, rectangles, compositing (Porter & Duff operators), transparency,

 Only three file formats to load and save : JPEG, PNG, QOI

 If you haven't heard of QOI : https://qoiformat.org/

-There are more things to come obviously (clipping, mask, sprites, ...) :-)
+There are more things to come to the bindings (clipping, mask, ...)

 ## How am I suppose to use this ?

 Execute the file run_examples.sh and look at the files in examples.
 These are basic examples, with comments on how it works and how to use it.
 It should gives you a rough idea on how things works.

-I will add a tutorial for each new feature, don't worry.
+There are 11 tutorials than show the basic usage of Blend2D and they could apply to any other 2D library